 In B2B sales, understanding who the decision-makers are within an account is crucial for crafting targeted strategies.
 Analytics provides valuable insights into the various stakeholders involved in the buying process:

-By analyzing engagement data, such as who interacts with your content and attends your events, you can identify key individuals involved in the decision-making process.
+By analyzing engagement data, such as who interacts with your content and attends your corporate events, you can identify key individuals involved in the decision-making process.
 This includes not just the primary contact but also influencers and gatekeepers.

 Analytics tools can reveal the organizational structure of target accounts, highlighting different roles and their levels of influence.
 This helps understand who has the authority to make purchasing decisions and who might sway their opinion.